Neath Port Talbot: Government and politics

 On 1 April 1996, Neath Port Talbot was created from the former districts of Neath, Port Talbot and part of Lliw Valley.
 Originally known as "Neath and Port Talbot" in the legislation, the name change happened on the following day.
 At the time of the reorganisation, many local people expected that Neath and Port Talbot districts would become separate unitary authorities, and there were protests when the new authority was announced.

 Local government

 The whole of the Neath Port Talbot area was once part of the county of West Glamorgan, which in turn is part of the historic county of Glamorgan.
 Since local government re-organisation in 1996, Neath Port Talbot is governed by Neath Port Talbot County Borough Council.

 Neath Port Talbot is a staunch Labour stronghold, who have been in power since the authority's formation in 1996; although after the 2022 local elections, Labour failed to retain control over the council after losing several council seats.

 Welsh politics

-The unitary authority contains two whole constituencies which are: